davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/pages/Setup/index.md

 ##### Portable Retro Games Consoles

-* **Sony PS Vita OLED 1st Gen** with cracked firmware and a 64GB memory card, allowing it to play any game from the store.
+* **Sony PS Vita OLED 1st Gen** with cracked firmware and a 64GB memory card, allowing it to play any game from the store via Nopaystation.
 * **Sony PSP** which I have cracked, and put a 64GB memory card in it.
 It has a complete set of SNES and Genesis games, as well as several PS One games which the PSP can emulate.
 I love playing the game 'Wip3out' on it.
 * **Nintendo DSi XL** which has a cartridge loader meaning I can play any games on it.
 Currently I mostly only use it for chess games, but aim to use it more.
 * **Gameboy Advance SP** which I use almost exclusively for the game 'Final Fantasy Tactics'.
 I also have 4x cables to connect GBAs to the Nintendo Gamecube for multiplayer games that used this functionality, and a headphone adaptor for the GBA SP.
 * Original **Gameboy** which I use with Tetris.
 * **Ambernic RG35XXSP** handheld emulation device with MuOS firmware running RetroArch with a full set of Neo Geo, SNES, Genesis, Game Gear, Gameboy, Gameboy Advance ROMs.
-* **Evercade Mini Neo Geo Edition Handheld Console**
+* **Evercade Super Pocket Neo Geo Edition Handheld Console**

 ### Audio and Video Chain Setups